Academic Policies and Graduation Requirements

 Date Approved and/or Revised

 - General.
 Permission to audit a course conveys the privilege of listening and observing, but not of submitting papers or assignments, participating in discussion, or receiving evaluations.
 An auditor does not receive Law School credit for the course, nor is the course recorded on a transcript.
-Professors and the Associate Dean for Academic Affairs may refuse any request to audit a course.
+Instructors or the Associate Dean for Academic Affairs may refuse any request to audit a course.

 - Who May Audit a Course.